nawww83/lfsr/README.md

 Bit scaling of LFSR hash is done by adding **salt**.

 ## Random number generation principles
 We have two LFSR pairs, one has $p=17$, another has $p=19$.
 For example, lets consider the first pair.
-We can control an LFSR generator by some sawtooth generator:
+We can control an LFSR generator by some **sawtooth generator**:
 $$i = (i + 1) \mod q.$$

 Here $i$ - output of sawtooth generator with the period $q < p$.
-We start with some $i = i0$ - the initial sawtooth state.
+We start with some $i = i_0$ - the initial sawtooth state.
 It is better to choose $q$ such the LFSR period $T = p^m - 1$ is not divisible by the sawtooth generator period $q$.
 In this case we will visit all possible $i$ when LFSR has some **fixed** non-zero state, and the total period will be maximal and equal to $(p^m-1)*q$.

-Observations have shown that when we control LFSR by sawtooth generator we will have some sequence of LFSR periods $T[j]$, $j = [0..q-1]$ such that the sum of that periods is equal to the total period.
-The interesting property is the inner periods $T[i]$ are like some random numbers, so we can reset sawtooth generator after the fixed LFSR state was acheived $q-1$ times exactly, not $q$.
-In this case each sawtooth-controlled LFSR will have the period which is equal to the sum of $T[j]$, $j=[0..q-2]$.
+Observations have shown when we control LFSR by sawtooth generator, we will have some sequence of LFSR periods $T_j$, $j = [0..q-1]$ such the sum of the periods is equal to the total period.
+The interesting property is the inner periods $T_i$ are like some random numbers, so we can reset sawtooth generator after the **fixed** LFSR state has been acheived $q-1$ times exactly, not $q$.
+In this case each sawtooth-controlled LFSR will have the period which is equal to the sum of $T_j$, $j=[0..q-2]$.
 This period is slightly smaller than $(p^m-1)*q$.
-Each LFSR will have their own period; frequently, that periods have unit (or small) Greatest Common Divisor and, therefore, the total period will be equal to the multiplication of all periods.
-It is possible to choose the sawtooth initial states such the GCD will be equal to $1$.
+Each LFSR will have their own period; frequently, that $4$ periods has unit (or small) Greatest Common Divisor and, therefore, the total period will be equal to the multiplication of all periods.
+It is possible to choose the sawtooth initial states quickly, such the GCD will be equal to $1$.

-At each step, the states of all LFSR generators are XORed and form $16$-bit output.
+At each step (work cycle), the states of all LFSR generators are XORed and form $16$-bit output.
 After $4$ steps a $64$-bit number is formed as actual Random Generator output.

+The total period of proposed sawtooth-controlled LFSR Random Generator is $77..79$ bits approximately (the period is a random value with relatively small variance).

+The average chi-square value is $255$ as expected.